 How do the authorities initiate an investigation?
 (E.g. Are raids common, are there compulsory document production or evidence taking powers?)

-As a rule, an investigation is initiated by the Prosecutor (usually as a preliminary investigation), unless an agency or enforcement authority (e.g. in cases of money-laundering) gathers evidence and information earlier on the basis of allegations of serious financial crimes.
+As a rule, an investigation is initiated by the Prosecutor (usually as a preliminary investigation), unless an agency or enforcement authority (e.g., in cases of money-laundering) gathers evidence and information earlier based on allegations of serious financial crimes.
 Even at this early stage, the competent authorities and the Prosecutor have broad powers to request from individuals or entities of interest the production of evidence, including collection of documentation and the conduct of witness interviews.
 In urgent cases, where there is a need for imminent evidence preservation, more assertive measures, like raids or freezing orders, may apply.
 However, such powers shall not be exercised in a manner that infringes professional secrecy and/or the privilege against self-incrimination.

 What powers do the authorities have to conduct interviews?